GSA/digitalgov.gov/content/posts/2016-07-05-census-bureau-releases-key-statistics-in-honor-of-independence-day.md

 The dollar value of U.S. imports of American flags in 2015.
 The vast majority of this amount ($4.3 million) was for U.S. flags made in China.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-600-fourthofjulycensus.jpg" alt="U.S. Census Bureau Graphic on Places in the United States Named Liberty in Honor of Independence Day" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-600-fourthofjulycensus.jpg" alt="U.S. Census Bureau Graphic on Places in the United States Named Liberty in Honor of Independence Day" >}}

 **33**